 Again, the iPhone 11 Pro Max's reliance on more stylized colors helps it shine here, thanks to my bright yellow hat and the way the field pops even in the background blur.
 I also like front cameras that include more of the subject in the shot, though I think Google's approach would work better for group selfies.

-Pixel 4 XL Motion Sense and face unlocking: Faster than Face ID
+Google Pixel 4 XL review: Motion Sense and face unlocking

 There’s a little bit of a learning curve with remembering which direction to swipe to advance and rewind songs, though nothing like the clumsy controls that characterize previous attempts to add gesture controls to phones.
 Google’s gestures really work, right out of the box, without you having to devote hours of study to Motion Sense.
 If anything, Motion Sense is a little too responsive, as my colleague Adam Ismail found himself skipping and then rewinding songs when his gestures weren’t abrupt enough.
 Me, I found that if you talk with emphatic hand gestures, there’s a risk, however slight, that Motion Sense will think you’re trying to control your phone when you’re just trying to drive home a point.

 The biggest downside to Motion Sense right now is just how limited it is, with gestures controlling only a few commands.
 If Google’s going to make this feature a more essential way of your controlling your phone, it’s going to have to build in greater functionality, either enabling more phone settings to support Motion Sense or bringing more third-party apps into the mix.